zli868/Image_Segmentation_by_edge_detection/README.md

-The project investigated how can the image segementation be implemented not from the Neural network methods.
+The project investigated how can the image segementation be implemented not from the deep learning methods.
 Using edge detection techniques and flood fill in, we will have a comparable results.

 The code is written in jupter-notebook.